j542yu/basic-landing-page/README.md

-## TOP Project 2 - Landing Page
+# Overview

-Follows similar structural layout as given design with different colours and content
+Note: This is completed as part of The Odin Project's Foundations course.
+It follows similar structural layout as the given design in the instructions, with different colours and content.

-Image and text sourced from my piano teacher, Penny Johnson.
+Image and text sourced from my piano teacher, Penny Johnson (she's amazing!!)

+To see the live site: https://j542yu.github.io/odin-landing-page/